-- (1) Reviewed a draft of this Proxy Statement; - (2) Reviewed and analyzed certain publicly available financial and other data, including the Company's Annual Reports on Forms 10-K for the five fiscal years ended July 31, 2004 through July 31, 2008 and the Company's Quarterly Reports on Form 10-Q for the three months ended October 31, 2008, and certain other relevant historical operating data relating to the Company made available to Southwest Securities from published sources and from the internal records of the Company: - (3) Conducted discussions with members of the senior management of the Company with respect to the business prospects and financial outlook the Company; - (4) Visited certain facilities and the business offices of the Company; - (5) Reviewed current and historical market prices and trading activity of the Common Stock; - (6) Compared certain financial information for the Company with similar information for certain other companies, the securities of which are publicly traded; - (7) Reviewed the financial terms, to the extent publicly available, of selected precedent transactions which Southwest Securities deemed generally comparable to the Company and the Reverse/Forward Stock Split; and - (8) Conducted such other financial studies, analyses, and investigations and considered such other information as they deemed appropriate.
+- (1) Reviewed a draft of this Proxy Statement; - (2) Reviewed and analyzed certain publicly available financial and other data, including the Company's Annual Reports on Forms 10-K for the five fiscal years ended July 31, 2004 through July 31, 2008 and the Company's Quarterly Reports on Form 10-Q for the three months ended October 31, 2008, and certain other relevant historical operating data relating to the Company made available to Southwest Securities from published sources and from the internal records of the Company; - (3) Conducted discussions with members of the senior management of the Company with respect to the business prospects and financial outlook the Company; - (4) Visited certain facilities and the business offices of the Company; - (5) Reviewed current and historical market prices and trading activity of the Common Stock; - (6) Compared certain financial information for the Company with similar information for certain other companies, the securities of which are publicly traded; - (7) Reviewed the financial terms, to the extent publicly available, of selected precedent transactions which Southwest Securities deemed generally comparable to the Company and the Reverse/Forward Stock Split; and - (8) Conducted such other financial studies, analyses, and investigations and considered such other information as they deemed appropriate.

 In rendering its opinion, Southwest Securities relied upon and assumed, without independent verification, the accuracy and completeness of all data, material, and financial, legal, tax, operating and other information (including, without limitation, the financial statements and related notes thereto of the Company) furnished or otherwise made available to them, discussed with them or reviewed by them, and did not assume responsibility for such information.
 Southwest Securities did not assume any responsibility to perform, and did not perform, an independent evaluation, physical inspection, or appraisal of any of the assets or liabilities (contingent or otherwise) of the Company, and was not furnished with any such valuations or appraisals.
 Additionally, Southwest Securities did not undertake any independent analysis of any potential or actual litigation, regulatory action, possible unasserted claims, or other contingent liabilities, to which the Company is or may be a party or is or may be subject, or of any governmental investigation or any possible unasserted claims or other contingent liabilities to which the Company is or may be a party or is or may be subject.
-Southwest Securities also assumed that the going private transaction will be consummated in a timely manner and in accordance with applicable corporate law and the terms described in the draft Proxy Statement will be identical in all material respects to the latest available draft reviewed by Southwest Securities also assumed in its opinion that the Proxy Statement will be identical in all material respects to the latest available draft reviewed by Southwest Securities; that the going private transaction will be consummated in a timely manner and in accordance with the terms set forth in the Proxy Statement without waiver, modification, or amendment of any material term, condition, or agreement; and that all governmental, regulatory, and other consents and approvals necessary for the consummation of the going private transaction will be obtained with
+Southwest Securities also assumed that the going private transaction will be consummated in a timely manner and in accordance with applicable corporate law and the terms described in the draft Proxy Statement reviewed by it, without any regulatory restrictions, conditions, amendments, or modifications.
+Southwest Securities; that the going private transaction will be consummated in all material respects to the latest available draft reviewed by Southwest Securities; that the going private transaction will be consummated in a cordance with the terms set forth in the Proxy Statement without waiver, modification, or amendment of any material term, condition, or agreement; and that all governmental, regulatory, and other consents and approvals necessary for the consummation of the going private transaction will be obtained without any material adverse eff